-In some instances where an EM trip review is not possible, such as EM system failure or loss of
+In some instances where an EM trip review is not possible, such as EM system failure or loss of a video data for an entire trip, the API will accept an abbreviated JSON submission that marks the trip as submitted.

-In addition to the elements vessel\permit\number and evtr\num, the following elements are required: all\effort\confirmed (must be "N"), and comments (an explanation for the abbreviated review must be noted).
-Please note the reviewer\id or name of the individual submitting the JSON.
+In addition to the elements vessel_permit_number and evtr_num, the following elements are required: all_effort_confirmed (must be "N"), and comments (an explanation for the abbreviated review must be noted).
+Please note the reviewer_id or name of the individual submitting the JSON.